About me

 Bio

 I received my undergraduate degree in medicine (MD) and my PhD in clinical neuroscience from the University of Pécs, Hungary, where I implemented a broad spectrum of in vivo MR techniques in a clinical environment.
-Then, I joined the methods-oriented Biomedizinische NMR Forschungs GmbH in Max-Planck Institute for Biophysical Chemistry in Göttingen, studied the assumptions and mechanisms underlying neurofeedback training (NFT), a non-invasive intervention, and optimised the experimental setup and protocol.
-At the MRC Cognition and Brain Sciences Unit in Cambridge and the Royal Holloway University of London in Egham, I led the development of Automatic Analysis, a reproducible and scalable neeuroimaging analysis pipeline, and contributed to international harmonisation initiatives, including the Brain Imaging Data Structure and the Neuroimaging Data Model.
-Combining my commitment to clinically applicable research and my keen interest in powerful and reliable methods, I joined the University of Surrey, School of Psychology to investigate neurocognitive changes during healthy ageing and assess and optimise electric and neurofeedback-based neuromodulation.
+During my academic career, I studied various several neuroradiological techniques, investigated the assumptions and mechanisms underlying neurofeedback-based and electric neuromodulation, while optimising the experimental setup, protocol and analysis for neuroscientific research.
+Combining my commitment to clinically applicable research and my keen interest in powerful and reliable methods, I focuse on the development of robust research infrastructure, reproducible and scalable workflows, as well as harmonisation initiatives to improve interoperability for data and methods.

 Reproducibility and methodological variation